erap320/CrowLeer/README.md

-# CrowLeer, the fast and reliable CLI web crawler
+# CrowLeer, the fast and reliable CLI web crawler with focus on pages download

 ## Options: